regoclint/prac/Notes.md

 Assigning a new object to an object variable is not the same as assigning a new value to an array element pointed by an object variable...pass by ref/val to keep data sorted continuously can use 2 heaps - Median data stream, of sliding window

+DP
+Pattern Bounded Knapsack
+    choosing without repetition
+    Subset sum - 1d array was used by going backwards to preserve the previous values for calculations [1,2,5] is false for equal subsets even tough sum is even Minimum subset sum - min diff will be if a subset =n/2 or close to it.
+So find subset with maximum sum reaching n/2 Target sum, has a formula for its dp, making it like count subset sum Unbounded Knapsack
+    choosing with repetition
+Palindromic Subsequence
+    the movement here is from start and end LPSubstring - the > and == condition can be used to reflect the ones and 0 in the matrix

+Pattern LCS
+    Substring is continuous, gets set to 0 if not matched.
+Hence each row can be diff.
+Require 2 rows for dp Subsequence is not continuous, keeps building.
+Require just 1 row for dp recursive length of dp matrix doesnt require +1 as its handled with ifs.
+For iterative +1 is done, but it still needs to be populated based on the case.

 Utility funcs